Geoff Chappell - Software Analyst

 Or so was the intention, at least as far as Windows knew as long ago as 1993.
 Over time, the possible input for eax has been divided into ranges.
 This started not with Intel but with AMD.
 Perhaps so that AMD could describe features of its own independently of Intel’s (future) descriptions, AMD had its cpuid distinguish standard leaves from a separate set of extended leaves that start at 0x80000000.
 That “the functions are divided into two types” is asserted at least as far back as AMD Processor Recognition (publication 20734 revision D, dated January 1997).
 Perhaps inevitably, AMD presents the low-numbered leaves for “software to access information common to all x86 processors.”
-Also inevitably, Intel wouldn’t have cared to play along with this suggestion that the x86 instruction was any sort of standard for general use or imitation, and so when its own processors implemented the extended functions it talked of the low-numbered leaves not as standard but as basic.
+Also inevitably, Intel wouldn’t have cared to play along with this suggestion that the x86 instruction set was any sort of standard for general use or imitation, and so when its own processors implemented the extended functions it talked of the low-numbered leaves not as standard but as basic.

 Other imitators of Intel’s x86 instruction set have since defined their own ranges and hypervisors have got into the game too.
-Windows knows of only three ranges, starting at zero, 0x40000000 and 0x80000000.
+The Windows kernel knows of only three ranges, starting at zero, 0x40000000 and 0x80000000.
 What’s common to each is that executing a range’s first leaf produces the range’s maximum leaf number in eax.

 Not until version 5.0 does the Windows kernel use any cpuid leaf other than 0 and 1.
 Only rarely does the kernel use any basic leaf other than 0 and 1 without checking that it is within the range reported by leaf 0.
-Versions 3.50 to 6.2 of the 32-bit kernel even check this for leaf 1 (with one exception, only in versions 4.0 and 5.0, and it is unusually noteworthy because it is much of the reason that most editions of Windows NT 4.0 crash when installed on modern processors).
+Versions 3.50 to 6.2 of the 32-bit kernel even check this for leaf 1—though with an omission, only in versions 4.0 and 5.0, which is unusually noteworthy (in the history that I leave to other pages) because it is much of the reason that most editions of Windows NT 4.0 crash when installed on modern processors.
+Details of the kernel’s use of cpuid are not without consequence!

 |CPUID Leaf||Kernel Versions|